patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 While double quotation marks are the standard in American English, single quotation marks are usually the standard in British English.

 Double quotation marks and single quotation marks are sometimes used interchangeably across various publications.
-In some contexts, they can mean the same thing.
-But they are not always interchangeable, particularly when you need to use quotation marks within quotation marks.
-In this case, single quotation marks are used inside of double quotation marks.
+In some contexts, they can mean the same thing, but they are not always interchangeable.
+For instance, when you need to use nested quotation marks, single quotation marks should be used inside of double quotation marks.
 For example:

 - An article title within a dialogue:  *Abi said, “I love the article Cat wrote.
 It’s called ‘Improving product design with an open source mindset,’ and it’s such a fun read.”*
 - A quote within a dialogue: *“I like Cat’s article too, Abi.
 My coworker told me, ‘PatternFly has the best publication ever.’
 That made me smile.”*